resonance00x0/http-downloader/index.md

 4. Uncheck **Create a blank file first** to avoid double network usage (firstly for making file & then for downloading).
 5. Click on next icon to review & click again to start download.

 To improve the app, we need your valuable suggestions and bug-reports.
 Please let us know if you faced any problem while using our app.
-[Read more..](https://resonance00x0.github.io/http-downloader/report-bugs)
+We will be providing free promo codes to activate premium for valid bug reports.
+[Click here to read more](https://resonance00x0.github.io/http-downloader/report-bugs)

 Contact us at: resonance00x0@gmail.com